 A media rule defines the processing to be applied to the selected media.
-For the compliance test, a media rule was created for Session Manager to use SRTP, while the predefined default-low-med media rule was used for the Sunrise SIP trunk.
+For the compliance test, media rules were created for Session Manager to SRTP and VTX to use RTP.

 To define the Media Rule for Session Manager, navigate to Domain Policies → Media Rules in the main menu on the left-hand side.
 Click on Add and enter details in the Media Rule pop-up box (not shown)